-WD delivers a wide range of initiatives across the west and makes strategic investments to build on regional competitive advantages and help grow the western economy.
-WD also contributes to the Government of Canada’s Innovation and Skills Plan, other Government-wide priorities, and ministerial mandate letter commitments.
+WD’s mandate, derived from the Western Economic Diversification Act, is to grow and diversify the western Canadian economy.
+This broad mandate allows WD to deliver a wide range of initiatives across the West, and make strategic investments to build on regional competitive advantages and help grow the western economy.
+WD also contributes to the Government of Canada’s Innovation and Skills Plan, other government-wide priorities, and ministerial mandate letter commitments.

-For more information about the department’s organizational mandate letter commitments, see the Minister's mandate letter.
+For more information on the department’s organizational mandate letter commitments, see the Minister’s mandate letter.

 - Date modified: